elastic/snyk-github-issue-creator/README.md

 - You can retrieve your snykOrg Id from your org settings page on [Snyk](https://snyk.io) or via the [Snyk API](https://snyk.docs.apiary.io/#reference/organisations/the-snyk-organisation-for-a-request/list-all-the-organisations-a-user-belongs-to).
 - The SnykProject Id is available via the [Snyk API](https://snyk.docs.apiary.io/#reference/projects/projects-by-organisation/list-all-projects).
 - You need to either provide a valid `SnykOrg` Id and `snykProject` Id, or use the `stdin` option to parse the output of a snyk monitor command to retrieve the necessary parameters.
-- The optional `projetName` allows to overrride the project name from Snyk (usefull when runing Snyk with CI/CLI integration)
+- The optional `projectName` allows to overrride the project name from Snyk (useful when runing Snyk with CI/CLI integration)
 - If `parseManifestName` is specified, the dependency paths will start with the manifest name instead of the project name
 - If `batch` is specified, the selected findings will be combined into a single GitHub issue (see this [example](screenshot-issue-batch.png))